-Analysis: The County has identified and arranged for short-term and long-term disposal needs by obtaining a long-term contract reserving capacity with a private landfill in Sumter County.
+Analysis: Residential development of the site could accommodate up to 70 dwelling units that could generate up to 1,046 pounds per day of solid waste.
+A non-residential use level of service is not established by the County; further, non-residential uses are required to arrange for suitable pick-up and hauling (e.g., dumpster, etc.) as authorized by the County.
+The County has identified and arranged for short-term and long-term disposal needs by obtaining a long-term contract reserving capacity with a private landfill in Sumter County.
 Based on the above findings, the application is consistent with SWE Policy 1.1.1.

-- 6. Stormwater Element (SE). - a.
+6. Stormwater Element (SE).

+a.
 SE Policy 1.1.4 provides, "[t]he demand for stormwater facility capacity by new development and redevelopment shall be determined based on the difference between the pre-development and post-development stormwater runoff characteristics (including rates and volumes) of the development site using the applicable design storm LOS standard adopted in Policy 1.1.1 and facility design procedures consistent with accepted engineering practice."